After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 | Cloudbox settings         | `~/cloudbox/settings.yml` | `/opt/settings.yml`      |
 | Rclone config             | `~/cloudbox/rclone.conf`  | `/opt/rclone/rclone.conf`|

 Things that are not backed up:
 * `/home/` folder.
-* Seeding content (i.e. ruTorrent downloads folder).
+* ruTorrent downloads folder (i.e. all your seeding content).
-* NZBGet downloads folder (all downloads are moved into `/mnt/local/Media/` by Sonarr/Radarr and then uploaded to Google Drive via UnionFS Cleaner).
+* NZBGet downloads folder (i.e. content that has not been moved by Sonarr/Radarr).

 # Backup